How are you exercising your agency to further the work of the Lord?

 Obviously we cannot completely control the events that come at us daily, but we can indeed control the worthwhileness of those events.
 We worship an omniscient God and know that “all things wherewith you have been afflicted shall work together for your good, and to my name’s glory, saith the Lord.”

 Agency and responsibility are inseparably connected.
 You cannot avoid responsibility without also diminishing agency.
 Mercy and justice are also inseparable.
 You cannot deny the Lord’s justice without also impeding His mercy.
-Oh, how Satan loves to divide complementary principles and laugh at the resulting devastation!

-Have you ever been absorbed by a project?
-Have you ever been driven internally by a goal you wished to accomplish?
 I believe that when we exercise our agency to learn, grow, and accomplish good in this world and when we apply “the principles of righteousness,” our influence will naturally increase.

 As important as choices are—such as what to major in, what career path to take, where to live, and where to send the kids to school—the choices you make regarding the type of person you want to be are, in my opinion, more important and will help you make those very important decisions regarding the direction you choose for your life and your family.

 How could we become like the Savior if we did not have agency to make those choices?
 By using our agency to choose the right, we begin to put on the divine nature—to pattern our lives after His.
 We find peace, happiness, and freedom as we make right choices.

 In our fast-paced world, we are sometimes impatient for His plan to unfold.
 Popular culture tells us, “Get a life.”
 My advice to all of us is, “Get an eternal life.”
 By making right choices today, tomorrow, and for the rest of our time on earth, that eternal goal means the most to us.